 You must prepare and file Form 1099-MISC for independent contractors and businesses you pay.

-Before you can prepare and send a 1099-MISC to a non-employee, you must get a W-9 form from that person, to verify taxpayer ID.
+Before you can prepare and send a 1099-MISC to an independent contractor, you'll need to get a W-9 form from that person to verify their taxpayer ID.

-You must send a 1099-MISC to any non-employee to whom you've paid $600 or more during the year.
-Most non-employees must receive a 1099-MISC, but there are exceptions for who must receive a 1099-MISC.
+Next, send a 1099-MISC to any non-employee to whom you've paid $600 or more during the year.
+Most non-employees must receive one, but there are some exceptions for who receives a 1099-MISC.

-Form W-3 is a transmittal form, which summarizes the information on all of the W-2 forms you are submitting to the Social Security Administration.
-The W-3 form must be sent if you are submitting by mail.
-The transmittal forms, along with all of your employee W-2 forms, are due to the Social Security Administration by the end of January.
+Form W-3 is a transmittal form, which summarizes the information on all of the W-2 forms you're submitting to the Social Security Administration.
+The W-3 form must be sent if you're submitting by mail.
+The transmittal forms, along with all of your employee W-2 forms, are due to the Social Security Administration by the end of Jan.
+31.

-You may also be able to file these forms online, using the Social Security Administration's Business Services Online portal.
-If you are submitting W-2 forms online, you don't need to include a W-3 transmittal form.
+You may also be able to file these forms online using the Social Security Administration's Business Services Online portal.
+If you're submitting W-2 forms online, you don't need to include a W-3 transmittal form.